MopanieAlumni/MopanieAlumniPortal/README.md

 # Mopanie Alumni Portal

-Welcome to the Monpanie Alumni Network/Portal – an open-source project aimed at fostering connections among alumni from Mopanie.
+Welcome to the Monpanie Alumni Portal – an open-source project aimed at fostering connections among alumni from Mopanie.
 This platform enables alumni to stay connected, share experiences, and support one another in their professional and personal growth.

 ## Features